Extrapolation and Factorization of matrix weights: Introduction

 All of the estimates for singular integrals were qualitative: like the early proofs in the scalar case they did not give good estimates on the dependence of the constant on the value of $[W]_{A_p}$.
 After the sharp result in the scalar case was proved by Hyt\"onen, it was natural to conjecture that the same result holds in the matrix case: more precisely, that

 This problem is referred to as the matrix $A_2$ conjecture; it was first considered by Bickel, Petermichl and Wick~\cite{MR3452715} and by Pott and Stoica~\cite{MR3698161} when $p=2$.
-More recently, Nazarov, Petermichl, Treil and Volberg~\cite{MR3689742} showed that when $p=2$, they can get a constant of the form $C(n,d,T)[W]_{A_2}^{3/2}$.
+In 2017, Nazarov, Petermichl, Treil and Volberg~\cite{MR3689742} proved that in this case, the best constant is bounded above by $C(n,d,T)[W]_{A_2}^{3/2}$.
 (Also see~\cite{MR3818613}.)
-A great deal of attention has been focused on the case $p=2$ since this case is frequently easier.
-The first quantitative results for $p\neq 2$ were proved by the second author, Isralowitz and Moen~\cite{MR3803292}, who got a constant of the form
+Very recently, Domolevo, Petermichl, Treil and Volberg~\cite{DPTV-2024} proved that this is the best possible exponent.
+For this problem most of the work has been done on the case $p=2$ since this case is easier than working with arbitrary $p$.
+The only known quantitative results for $p\neq 2$ were proved by the second author, Isralowitz and Moen~\cite{MR3803292}, who got a constant of the form